 On the day of the ploughing ceremony, the farmer finds out about the kind of weather he is going to have, and about the richest crop yielding the grain.
 The bulls’ choice of cereals signified a good harvest, its drinking water signified abundant rain, and its eating herbs or drinking alcohol signified trouble in store.
 The crowd waiting nervously will assure bountiful yield of cereals and fruits if any one of the grains (rice seeds or maize), preferably rice, is eaten.
 A choice of water or hays predicts heavy rains and floods.

-The modern version of the ceremony reflects the degeneration of the pure Vedic ritual: A choice of rice or corn would mean abundance of grains and plentiful fish; beans or sesame meant plentiful fish and meat, water or grass indicated plentiful rain, food, meat and agricultural crops; and alcohol foretold a more efficient transportation system, good trade relations with other countries, and prosperous economy.
+A choice of rice or corn would mean abundance of grains and plentiful fish; beans or sesame meant plentiful fish and meat, water or grass indicated plentiful rain, food, meat and agricultural crops; and alcohol foretold a more efficient transportation system, good trade relations with other countries, and prosperous economy.
 If they eat herbs, cattle diseases are to be feared.
 If they drink water, rain will be abundant and peace will reign; but if they drink alcohol, trouble will break out in the kingdom.
 Some considered wine altogether inauspicious.
 The oxen not drinking alcohol would signify war or turmoil in the royal kingdom.